Morris Fishbein Distinguished Service Professor

 Director, Morris Fishbein Center for the History of Science and Medicine

-Faculty Member, Institute on the Formation of Knowledge
+Faculty Member and Steering Committee, Institute on the Formation of Knowledge

 On Research Leave, Winter & Spring 19

 PhD 1978 University of Chicago